kailash-manasarovar/statement/docs/timeline/2024/august.md

 ![pic]( ../../content/images/targeted-women/20.png )

-- This is Elsa, a student at the conservatory.
+- This is Elsa, a student at the conservatory; a minor approaching majority at the time.
-- She is one of Domingo Cano's students.
+- She is one of Domingo Cano's piano students.
 - Note the dog collar.
 - I told numerous officials about Elsa and how worried I was for her safety including: [a Spanish foreign office official](../2024/october.md#meeting-inma-and-paloma-the-spanish-official), [the Madrid police](../2025/january.md#madrid-policia), and [I even reported her to the Spanish police's trafficking helpline on 29th October 2024](october.md#the-police-trafficking-email), while I was being poisoned at home, and just after meeting [Inma and Paloma in Madrid](october.md#meeting-inma-and-paloma-the-spanish-official).
 - I did so because I was certain no-one was coming to help the children of Dénia.